 In the Dwarf Commoner origin, you go in disguise as a warrior to participate in the Proving (a tournament), and you fight Lenka, an aspiring Silent Sister (who has, therefore, cut off her tongue).
 You have the opportunity of taunting opponents right before a fight, and one of the possible responses to Lenka is....

 Dwarf Commoner Warden: You take all the fun out of this.

-In the City Elf Origin, while you are going around in Vaughn's castle, murdering guards all the way, you can potentially meet two really dumb off-duty guards, who will smugly ask you where you found this sword, apparently oblivious to the fact that you are most likely covered in blood and they are not wearing any armor themselves.
+In the City Elf Origin, while you are going around in Vaughn's castle, murdering guards all the way, you can potentially meet three really dumb off-duty guards, who will smugly ask you where you found this sword, apparently oblivious to the fact that you are most likely covered in blood and they are not wearing any armor themselves.
 One of the possible answers?